-There isn’t always time to mop floors the good old fashioned way, so I want to teach you this simple cleaning hack that will greatly lengthen the time between needing to do a full sweep and mop.
-Learn how to spot mop to keep your home looking clean and fresh all of the time.
+There may not always be time to completely sweep and mop floors the good old fashioned way, so I want to teach you some mopping techniques that will greatly lengthen the time between needing to do a full mop job.
+Learn both what it is to spot mop, and how to spot mop to keep your home looking clean and fresh always.

 Anyway, this is one of her old cleaning tips that she passed down to me that I wanted to share with you all to make your lives a bit better/easier too.